 The twin turbo-prop was retired and scrapped by nearby Phoenix Air and dumped in the woods on city land.
 Despite some speculation, this is NOT the Dessault Falcon 20 that crashed near the Cartersville airport in 1989.
-This aircraft used to carry the registration number N173PA but that registration was cancelled in January 2005 and subsequently transferred to a newer Gulfstream III that Phoenix Air currently uses as air air ambulance.
+This aircraft used to carry the registration number N173PA but that registration was canceled in January 2005 and subsequently transferred to a newer Gulfstream III that Phoenix Air currently uses as air ambulance.

 Know Before You Go

 Beware of snakes and people using the plane as their private hangout.
 Also wear long pants and good shoes, and watch out for ticks.